danchouzhou/danchouzhou.github.io/_posts/2022-10-31-ram-based-rootfs-server.md

 ---
 ## Background
 ## Requirement
+- At least 1G disk to store boot files

-At least 2G RAM to store rootfs, above 4G is recommend.
+- At least 2G RAM to store rootfs, above 4G is recommend

 ## Enviroment
 ### Install Debian in VirtualBox with separate /boot partition